Pins and needles feels like pricking, tingling or numbness on the skin.

 Possible causes of pins and needles

-Pins and needles can be a symptom of certain conditions.
+Pins and needles can be a symptom of certain conditions such as:

-But just because you have pins and needles, does not mean you have a serious condition.
-Talk to your GP if you're worried.
+Having pins and needles does not mean you have a serious condition.
+Pins and needles is usually nothing to worry about, but talk to your GP if you're worried.

 Long-lasting pins and needles may also be caused by: